san-kumar/lambdaphp/README.md

 Host your website on Aws Lambda with full PHP 7 support (i.e. pay by requests instead of paying a fixed monthly hosting fees).

-Now it's possible for you to host PHP files, static HTML files, css files on AWS Lambda (serverless) just like an Apache server running mod_php.
+Now it's possible for you to host dynamic PHP files, static HTML files, css files on AWS Lambda (serverless) just like an Apache server running mod_php.

 ## So why should you care?